FIFA Champions Badge: Non-FIFA competitions

 A separate agreement is required to wear the badge in a non-FIFA organised competition.
-For example, in 2009, the English FA granted Manchester United, the reigning 2008 FIFA Club World Cup holders, permission to wear the badge during FA Cup fixtures but not in the Premier League, and a similar arrangement was sought for Liverpool when they became 2019 holders, but they did grant the club the right to use the badge for one home Premier League fixture, against Wolverhampton Wanderers on 29 December 2019 (their first home match after becoming world champions).
+For example, in 2009, the English FA granted Manchester United, the reigning 2008 FIFA Club World Cup holders, permission to wear the badge during FA Cup fixtures—despite eventually never did it—but not in the Premier League, and a similar arrangement was sought for Liverpool when they became 2019 holders, but they did grant the club the right to use the badge for one home Premier League fixture, against Wolverhampton Wanderers on 29 December 2019 (their first home match after becoming world champions).
+In both cases, they were allowed to wear that badge in continental European competitions.
 In contrast, both Real Madrid and Barcelona were allowed to wear the FIFA Champions Badge on their shirts during all of their Spanish La Liga fixtures.
+Manchester City, following their success in 2023, were granted permission by the Premier League to wear the badge for the remainder of the 2023–24 season.
+Following a special request made to the Premier League, Manchester City were permitted to also wear the badge for the entire 2024–25 season.

 History

 Club teams

 The first official award of the badge was made in February 2008 to honour the reigning holders of the FIFA Club World Cup, Italian club Milan, who had won the title in 2007.
 At the time of the award to Milan, FIFA declared that the three previous winners of the FIFA Club World Cup, Corinthians, São Paulo, and Internacional, could also wear the badge until a new winner was crowned in the 2008 FIFA Club World Cup Final in December.
-However, when Corinthians won the badge in the 2012 FIFA Club World Cup, FIFA confirmed that it was their first time officially earning the FIFA Champions Badge.
+However, when Corinthians won the badge in the 2012 FIFA Club World Cup, FIFA confirmed that it was their first time officially earning the FIFA Champions Badge outright.
+In 2025, the badge was extended to the FIFA Intercontinental Cup and awarded to Real Madrid, winners of its inaugural edition.

 National teams

 In September 2008, the badge was extended to the FIFA World Cup and was presented to the defending champions from 2006, Italy, thus becoming the first national team to wear the badge.
 In 2009, the badge was extended to the FIFA Women's World Cup and awarded to Germany, reigning champions from 2007.
 The badge was further extended to the FIFA Futsal World Cup in 2012, where it was first won by Brazil.
 In 2013, the badge was added to the FIFA Beach Soccer World Cup, being first worn by Russia.

-The badge has yet to be added for any of FIFA'a age-grade world championships—the U-17 and U-20 World Cups for men and women, the men's Olympic soccer tournament (U-23 with three over-age players allowed per squad), and the men's and women's Youth Olympic futsal tournaments (U-20).
+The badge has yet to be added for any of FIFA's age-grade world championships—the U-17 and U-20 World Cups for men and women, the men's Olympic soccer tournament (U-23 with three over-age players allowed per squad), and the men's and women's Youth Olympic futsal tournaments (U-20).